 “Steve Aoki, he threw spaghetti into the audience,” Stephanie Steel said with a laugh.
 “He threw a big salad, he threw two sheet cakes into the audience.
 Then he went up to our balcony and jumped off onto an air mattress that he had on the crowd, and then crowd-surfed on the air mattress back to the stage.

 “That was a fun night but it was definitely the messiest show that we had,” she said.

 Since opening up with a on Sept.
 15, 2011, the concert hall has seen more than 150 concerts—35 of them selling out tickets—and 140,000 patrons.

 While the original Fillmore San Francisco became known for the 1960s rock bands it regularly hosted, Silver Spring’s Fillmore has become a favorite for up-and-coming rap artists like Meek Mill and A$AP Rocky.

 “A lot of hip-hop shows and a lot of DJ shows, those consistently do very well in this venue,” Steele said.

-Jam bands like Widespread Panic, which kicked off an acoustic tour at the venue in January, also sell out, she told Patch.
+Jam bands like Widespread Panic, which in January, also sell out, she told Patch.